Which Airlines Are the Most Pet Friendly? The Pet Travel Policies of 8 Popular Airlines · Kinship

 American Airlines

-Pet parents everywhere rejoiced when American Airlines recently announced they’re relaxing their pet travel policy.
-A carry-on pet who can fit under the seat can hop aboard for $150 per kennel — and unlike on many other airlines, you can still bring an additional carry-on along with you.
-Soft-sided kennels are recommended, but hard kennels that are smaller enough to fit under the seat work, too.
+On American Airlines, a carry-on pet who can fit under the seat can hop aboard for $150 per kennel — and unlike on many other airlines, you can still bring an additional carry-on along with you.
+Soft-sided kennels are recommended, but hard kennels that are small enough to fit under the seat work, too.
+Only one pet is allowed per carrier, and only one carrier is allowed per seat.

 Larger pets can be transported through American PetEmbark, part of American Airlines Cargo; rates differ by size and can be calculated with their online rate calculator.
 But there’s a catch — American Airlines Cargo has a pretty long list of breed restrictions.
 Affenpinscher, American Bully, American Staffordshire Terriers, Boston Terriers, Boxers, Brussels Griffons, Bulldogs, Cane Corsos, Chow Chows, Dogue De Bordeaux, English Toy Spaniels, Japanese Chins, Lhasa Apsos, Mastiffs, Pekingeses, Pit Bulls, Presa Canarios, Pugs, Shar Peis, Shih Tzus, Staffordshire Terriers, and Tibetan Spaniels are not allowed in cargo.